rcowin/react-dulce/README.md

 This initial release has a single createConditionals function to create conditional components in a react render function.

+## Why

+The intent of this package was to help readability of multiline conditionalss and other javascript constructs in jsx code.
+The goal was to pull the domain information out to the tag/component name in a way that POCs could not.
+The Usage section should help clarify this

 ## Installation

   `npm i react-dulce`

   or

   `yarn add react-dulce -S`

 ## Usage